ALPHA WAVE EXPERIENCE NEUROPHYSIOLOGY RESEARCH.

 Regarding our results, all the directions of the increase or decrease of a certain frequency were according to our hypothesis:

-• The theta programme increased the Theta frequency in the frontal area and in the posterior area and reduced the Beta frequency in the frontal and posterior area;
+The theta programme increased the Theta frequency in the frontal area and in the posterior area and reduced the Beta frequency in the frontal and posterior area;

-• The Beta programme increased the Beta frequency in the frontal area and in the posterior area and reduced the Theta frequency in the frontal and posterior area;
+The Beta programme increased the Beta frequency in the frontal area and in the posterior area and reduced the Theta frequency in the frontal and posterior area;

 We noticed that the big differences were in the significance of the results:

-• We had marginal significance in the Beta programme increasing frontal Beta;
+We had marginal significance in the Beta programme increasing frontal Beta;

-• We had significance in the Beta programme increasing posterior Beta.
+We had significance in the Beta programme increasing posterior Beta.

-the really good results in posterior Beta are due to the Beta programme being a really intense programme that activates a lot of the visual cortex, thus the intense visuals the subjects report seeing.
+These results lead us to believe that the reason for not having significance in all the results is due to the low number of valid subjects in this study. the really good results in posterior Beta are due to the Beta programme being a really intense programme that activates a lot of the visual cortex, thus the intense visuals the subjects report seeing.

 THETA PROGRAMME DETAILED RESULTS.